vikeri/rn-integration-tests/README.md

 # React Native Integration Testing
-This is intended to be a minimal example of how to do integration testing in React Native.
+A minimal example of how to do integration testing in React Native.

 Only iOS at the moment.

-There are two kinds of integration tests.
+There are two kinds of integration tests

 1. Tests that are defined in Objective-C: [IntegrationTestsObjC](ios/RNIntegrationTestExampleTests/IntegrationTestsObjC.m)
 2. Tests that are defined in JS: [IntegrationTestsJS](ios/RNIntegrationTestExampleTests/IntegrationTestsJS.m)